This is a momentous time. Finally, here at Healing Oracle we get to report on a fantastic piece of news, something I thought I would never see.

 - Reports have been circulating around the natural health community of a compound known as Gc-protein derived macrophage activating factor, or GcMAF, and its remarkable effects on cancer, Autism and other terminal conditions.

 - One of these is a video clip (below) of an in vitro attack of macrophages, a type of immune cell, which have been treated with GcMAF against human breast cancer cells.
 This can be best described by the common internet meme caption of “nom nom nom,” as the clusters of cancer cells are mercilessly devoured.
 Fortunately for humans, research on real patients has shown that its effects are not confined to a laboratory.In human patients, however, GcMAF is not administered alone.
-In this study, GcMAF is described as being complexed with oleic acid (OA), which is found in olive oil.
-Additionally, the GcMAF is prescribed alongside a vegetarian diet; vitamin D3, omega-3 fatty acids, and fermented products containing naturally-occurring GcMAF.
+In this study, GcMAF is described as being complex, the GcMAF is prescribed alongside a vegetarian diet; vitamin D3, omega-3 fatty acids, and fermented products containing naturally-occurring GcMAF.

 Although these patients all suffered from advanced cancers, within a few weeks, their tumor volume had decreased by an average of 25%.
 While some clinical results were compared to chemo in tumor-shrinking power, OA- complexed GcMAF, along with some other types of OA- complexed proteins, destroys cancer cells without any ill effects on healthy cells.